 Like Kapikan Reef, it is a patch reef (small, isolated coral platforms) that has no permanent island.

-The area has long been identified as having considerable potential for scuba diving, muck diving and snorkeling due to the great biodiversity of the area.
+The area has long been identified as having considerable potential for scuba diving, muck diving and snorkeling due to its great biodiversity.

 Snorkeling & scuba diving

 Church Reef’s coral platforms are known for some amazing snorkeling and diving opportunites.

 Marine life commonly found in the area include the beautiful mandarinfish and pygmy seahorses as well as feather stars, seafans, tube sponges and agariciids.